felix-melligan/NTAP-projects/README.md

 - gcp_cvodeploy_test.py
   - Tests GCP environment configuration to help troubleshoot/check
   - To use:
+   - Deploy the Cloud Manager Service connector (Or a VM with the Cloud Manager service account into GCP)
-   - Copy contents of file into a fresh .py file on the service connector VM in GCP:
+   - Copy contents of file into a fresh .py file onto the service connector VM in GCP:

    ```vi gcp_test.py```